bfidatadigipres/dpx_encoding/README.md

 ## DPX preservation scripts

-The BFI National Archive recently developed workflows using open source software RAWcooked to convert DPX film scans into FFv1 Matroska video files for preservation.
+The BFI National Archive recently developed workflows using open source software RAWcooked to convert 2K and 4K DPX film scans into FFv1 Matroska video files for preservation.
 This has involved working with Media Area’s Jérôme Martinez, developer of RAWcooked, to help test and refine features.
 This repository contains the RAWcooked encoding (and TAR preservation scripts) used for these DPX automation workflows.
 The aim of these scripts is to turn large DPX image sequences into RAWcooked FFV1 Matroska files for preservation within the BFI's Digital Preservation Infrastructure (DPI).
-Encoding DPX sequences to FFV1 can reduce the overall file size by half, and allow the DPX image sequence to be played in VLC or similar software for instant review.
+Encoding DPX sequences to FFV1 can reduce the overall file size by half (2K RGB files), and allow the DPX image sequence to be played in VLC or similar software for instant review.

 These scripts are available under the MIT licence.
-They have been recently redeveloped and as such have a few untested features within the code, which will be updated as testing continues in coming weeks.
+They have been recently redeveloped and may contain some untested features within the code.
 If you wish to test these yourself please create a safe environment to use this code separate from preservation critical files.
 All comments and feedback welcome.

 ## Overview

-These bash shell scripts are not designed to be run from the command line, but via cron scheduling.
+These bash shell scripts and Python scripts are not designed to be run from the command line, but via cron scheduling.
 As a result there is no built in help command, so please refer to this README and the script comments for information about script functionality.

-These handle the complete encoding process from start to finish, including assessment of the DPX sequences suitability for RAWcooked encoding, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
+These scripts handle the complete encoding process from start to finish, including assessment of the DPX sequences suitability for RAWcooked encoding, splitting of sequences too large for ingest into our DPI, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
 If a DPX sequence does not meet the basic DPX Mediaconch policy requirements for RAWcooked encoding then the sequence is failed and passed to a TAR wrap preservation path.

 RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
 If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using '--output-version 2'.
 If it fails again an error is issued to an current errors log, flagging the folder in need of human intervention.